 You may also rely on your existing clients when it comes to looking for new partners.
 What tools are they using?
 Which ones would they benefit from?
 As your business continues to grow, you should be gaining more and more insights into what your customers truly need.

 Make a connection

 Once you’ve collected your data and decided on the solutions you’d like to share with your customers, it is time to start testing out different solutions.

 SaaS ventures often have dedicated partner program managers or persons responsible for connecting with potential collaborators.
-Email them with your questions about a potential partnership, ask about benefits for you, and - if possible - request a quick walkthrough for their existing partner dashboard or a presentation on how and what their current partners are doing.
+Email them with your questions about a potential partnership, ask about the benefits and how you’ll be able to make money with partner marketing.
+If possible, request a quick walkthrough for their existing partner dashboard or a presentation on what their current partners are doing.
 This could give you an idea of what you may expect when agreeing on a partnership.

 Also, keep in mind that your potential partner will surely want to benefit from your collaboration, too.
 Prepare a list of your strengths, areas of expertise, and services that you could provide them with.

 You can also start by registering for chosen partner networks (we’ve got one at LiveChat!), take a look around on what they’ve got to offer, and only then contact a partner manager.

 When you already have an idea of what you can do within each partner network, it’s time to think about your strategy.
 Again, you need to ask yourself some questions before you will start to act.
 Here’s are a few I personally try to respond to while I am working on a marketing strategy for my campaigns:

 - What will be the main goal of the campaign?

 - Which channel would be best for promotion?
 What websites is the targeted audience already visiting?